astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 >> T := liftclass (cls_ctxtyp (cons stlc.onat nil) stlc.onat),
 >> V := liftobj (obj_openterm (bind (fun x => body (stlc.mult x (stlc.mult x (stlc.osucc stlc.ozero)))))).
 ```
+-->

+STUDENT.
+It works!
+That's it!
+I cannot believe how easy this was!

+AUDIENCE.
+We cannot possibly believe that you thought this was easy!

+AUTHOR.
+Trust me, you should have seen how many weeks it took to implement something
+like this in OCaml.... it was enough to make me start working on Makam.
+That took a few years,
+but now we can at least show it in 27 pages of a single-column PDF!

+ADVISOR.
+Where are all these voices coming from?

+STUDENT.
+They sound like ghosts of people who left academia for industry.

+TODO. \textit{(Joke will be elided to avoid issues with double-blind submission.)}